hcoco1/hcoco1-resume/src/content/portfolio/prolift.md.md

 ## What I Learned

-* Building mobile-first responsive applications with React
-* Implementing internationalization with react-i18next
-* Managing state with React Context and custom hooks
+This project taught me how to **direct Claude Code** to deliver a real, deployed product.
+The technical lessons came through that lens:

+* How to scope a full-stack app into prompts Claude Code can execute reliably
+* How to keep the AI focused — specifying mobile-first, i18n, and PWA constraints up front instead of mid-stream
+* How React 18 + Vite + Supabase fit together, by reading and reviewing every file Claude Code produced
+* How `react-i18next`, Context, and custom hooks compose — learned by reading the diffs, not by writing them
-* Designing PWA features (service workers, install banners)
+* How PWA pieces (service workers, install banner, manifest) connect to a real deployment
-* Working with Supabase for auth and real-time data
-* Creating reusable UI components with Tailwind + DaisyUI
-* Handling async data flows and optimistic updates
-* Implementing role-based access control and admin features
+* How to debug Supabase auth, RLS, and edge functions when the AI's first attempt didn't work
+* How to recognize when Claude Code over-engineered something and ask it to simplify
+* That my value is in the design, the review, and the verification — not in typing the code

 ---